nazmul-nhb/npm-downloads-count/README.md

-# 📦 NPM Package Download Count API
+# 📦 NPM Package Download Count

 [Live API URL](https://npm-downloads-count-nhb.vercel.app/package)

-This is an Express.js + TypeScript project that provides the total download count for an NPM package over a specified time period using the NPM registry API.
+This is an Express.js + TypeScript project that provides the total download count (and author info - name and email) for an NPM package over a specified time period using the NPM registry API.
 Users can fetch download statistics by providing a package name and a date range.

 ## 🚀 Features

-- Retrieve the total download count for an NPM package
+- Retrieve the total download count (and author info - name and email) for an NPM package
 - Optional query parameters for specifying package name, start date, and end date
 - Default values are used if no query parameters are provided